 Knowing whether a verb is transitive or intransitive can be helpful in deciding what form of a pronoun to use in the same sentence.
 For example, is it She gave the opera tickets to Bill and me or She gave the opera tickets to Bill and I?
 Transitive verbs take the objective cases, and intransitive verbs take the nominative cases.
 So, if we know that gave is a transitive verb, then we know that it should be She gave the opera tickets to Bill and me.

-Here’s a tip: If you’re having some trouble, you can determine whether a verb is transitive or intransitive by re-writing the sentence in the passive voice and adding a by phrase because only transitive verbs can be written in the passive voice with a by phrase.
+Here’s a tip: If you’re having trouble, you can determine whether a verb is transitive or intransitive by re-writing the sentence in the passive voice and adding a by phrase because only transitive verbs can be written in the passive voice with a by phrase.

 - Three cacti were grown by her last summer.